-Brockman said he ate quite a bit, saw some Southern California sights, and played in a pick-up game.
-He said, though, that the highlight of the trip was meeting a certain standout UCLA basketball figure.
+Brockman said he ate quite a bit, saw some Southern California sights, played in a pick-up game and ate breakfast with John Wooden.

 Brockman said he doesn't have any current plans to take any more official visits this spring.
 He said he did intend to take more visits in the fall, and would probably pick among Washington, Arizona, Gonzaga, Stanford, Kansas, Duke and North Carolina for those other visits.

 To date, among those schools, UCLA and Washington have offered Brockman a scholarship.
 He said that the east coast schools didn't visit him during the recent evaluation period, but that he receives contact from them that makes him believe they're potentially serious about recruiting him.
 "I get FedExes from Duke.
 North Carolina sends me mail regularly.
 My coach said he's talked to them a couple of times and they're seriously interested."

 Even after his visit to UCLA, Brockman said he didn't have a favorite, or even a few favorites.
 "No, I really don't want to think about the schools that way yet," he said.

 Brockman did say he had some factors that he'll weigh when deciding on a school.
 "Coaching, the players on the team, playing time availability, education and location.
 Those are the big factors.
 But when it comes down to it, it will probably be the place I feel most comfortable, the place that clicks for me."